Woman Reveals Determination To Try And Look To The Future

 “While nothing will ever change what has happened to this woman, we hope that this settlement will help her access the specialist support she requires and she can start to move on with her life.

 “Cases like these are a reminder that survivors of abuse need not suffer in silence.
 Thankfully the way authorities treat such cases, no matter how long ago the abuse took place, has greatly improved.
 People should be reassured they will now be treated with the utmost understanding and greatest level of sensitivity.”
-Peter Lorence - Associate Solicitor
+Peter Lorence - Senior Associate Solicitor

 The woman told her legal team how following the abuse she started taking drugs as a teenager and was admitted to rehabilitation.